THE SHELL - FAQ

 Is there disabled seating and accommodation at The Shell?

 Yes!
 Every section is ADA accessible with designated seats available.
 ADA seating will tend to be on the most easily accessible, outside edges of each section.
 ADA seating for both transfer and non-transfer wheelchairs, companion and semi-ambulatory as well as restrooms, are available at each performance, and can be purchased online or through the Ticket Office.
-Golf-type carts are also available when appropriate to access the entrance to your seating.
+Wheelchairs will also be available when appropriate to transfer you to your seating.
 Please notify the Ticket Office in advance at 619.235.0804 for any special accommodation or assistance needs or questions.

 @ THE SHELL